BurakKolay/WeatherApp/README.md

 - **Eureka Server:** Service discovery server for microservices architecture.
 - **Mockito:** Framework used for unit testing and mocking dependencies.
 - **Docker:** Containerization platform used for packaging the application and its dependencies.
+- **Zipkin:** Distributed tracing system used for tracking application transactions and debugging
 ## Installation

 - Clone the project repository